 Receive updates from your provider to stay current on discounts for special items, such as photochromic lenses, prescription sunglasses, anti-reflective coatings and designer frames.

 Many plans offer a deep discount on a second pair of eyeglasses or contact lenses – often as much as 20%.
 A spare pair ensures peace of mind when glasses are broken or misplaced.

-Dr. Timothy S. Gibbons at Artisan Optics in Boise accepts various eye care plans.
+Dr. Jeffrey C. Johnson at Artisan Optics in Boise accepts various eye care plans.
 We offer annual eye exams for the entire family, diagnostic screening and treatments for eye conditions and a full range of frames, lenses and contact lenses to improve your vision.

 - A: Although every type of insurance or vision benefits plan is different, most cover an annual eye exam and prescription eyeglasses and contact lenses.
 Coverage of additional or replacement glasses will depend on the plan, but some offer one replacement pair of glasses annually.